News

 Have you got your NHS app loaded on your Smartphone? if not please do download it from your relevant "app store" to your smartphone (if you have one).

-When loaded it allows you access to a wide range of patient information, services, results and other patient specific data that will negate the need to call or visit the Surgery - really making time for you and saving that call or visit.
+When loaded it allows you access the new ACCURX digital request form for all appointment and service requests as well as a wide range of patient information, services, results and other patient specific data that takes away the need to call or visit the Surgery, really making time for you and saving that call or visit.

 Published on 27th Mar 2025